Other sections in Masters:

 In the first term, you will study the following core modules and a careers skills module.

+The module will provide foundations to develop entrepreneurial mind-set in the context of corporate level.
+In this regard, it entails various entrepreneurial activities on multiple levels including the individual, team, or organizational level.
+This module is a theory-led and practice-oriented.
 It provides you with knowledge useful for anyone aiming at working (or researching) in the field of corporate innovation and entrepreneurship or at pursuing an entrepreneurial career.

 This module aims to develop a good understanding of the international business environment.
 This is undertaken with reference to a critical assessment of globalisation and a subsequent focus on international trade.
 Students are introduced to the principal theories of international trade and political economy so as to better understand the international environment in which firms operate.
 The emphasis is placed on understanding the strategies of firms in an ever more globalised world economy.
 The material will be presented mostly from an applied perspective (i.e. with facts) to bring the economic theoretical apparatus into real-life situations.